 The overall scores for each reporting zone used in the report card are generated by an index or an aggregation of indices (refer specific glossary entries).

-Pesticides includes measurements of the concentration of herbicides in the water column that impact on plant photosynthesis (food production).
-These herbicides can impact aquatic plants and corals, so it is important to measure them in our waterways.
-Other pesticides, like insecticides and fungicides, will be included in our reporting as our understanding of how they impact on species in our waterways expands.
+Pesticides includes measurements of the concentration of herbicides and insecticides in the water column that impact on plant photosynthesis (food production).
+The freshwater and estuary pesticide indicator currently assesses 22 pesticides, and 19 pesticides for the inshore marine pesticide indicator (which will increase to 22 in the future).
+Pesticides can impact aquatic plants and animals, so it is important to measure them in our waterways.

-An indicator used in the assessments of both basin and estuarine zones in the pilot and 2015 report cards.
-This indicator uses mapping resources to determine the extent of the vegetated interface between land and waterways in the Region.
+An indicator used in the assessments of both basin and estuarine zones using mapping resources to determine the extent of the vegetated interface between land and waterways in the Region.

 Defined as responsible and sustainable use and protection of our water resources, waterways and catchments to enhance the social, cultural, environmental and economic values of the Region.